-Source Consolidated statement of changes in equity for the year ended 30 June 2022 Effects of retrospective applications or restatements AASB 1060.61(b) The statement of changes in equity shall include, for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
+Source Consolidated statement of changes in equity for the year ended 30 June 2023 Effects of retrospective applications or restatements AASB 1060.61(b) The statement of changes in equity shall include, for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
 Exclusion of a statement of changes in equity in limited circumstances AASB 1060.26 If the only changes to equity during the periods for which financial statements are presented arise from profit or loss, payment of dividends, corrections of prior period errors, and changes in accounting policy, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity.
-This is illustrated in Appendix A.
+This is illustrated in Appendix A .
+Identification of the financial statements AASB 1060.30 An entity may use titles for the financial statements other than those used in the standard as long as not misleading.